HMoana/M5-Frontend/README.md

 - Metro search listing page by Heni Kimura
 - Branch feature-listing-page

 (c) A complete redesign building upon the property listings page.
-This additional page provides the user with more detailed information about the selected property(s).
+This additional listing information page provides the user with more detailed information about the selected property(s).
 Where they have the options to enquire about the property, book a viewing of the property or make an application for the property.

-- Metro listing information page by Ricardo Diaz Rodriquez
+- Metro listing information page by Ricardo Diaz Rodriguez
 - Branch feature-listing-info

 ### **Purpose**